Carl Drega: Shooting

 On August 19, 1997, at about 2:30 p.m., New Hampshire state trooper Scott Phillips stopped Drega in the parking lot of LaPerle's IGA supermarket in neighboring Colebrook for having too much rust on his pickup truck.
 Drega got out of his truck with his rifle and fired upon Trooper Phillips, who was hit but returned fire before retreating into a nearby field.
 Drega followed Phillips into the field and murdered him.

-Trooper Leslie Lord pulled into the LaPerle's parking lot moments later, and from approximately 150 feet (45 m) away, Drega shot and killed Lord before he could even get out of his police car.
+Trooper Leslie Lord pulled into the LaPerle's parking lot moments later, and from approximately 150 feet (45 m) away, Drega shot and killed Lord before he could get out of his police car.
 Drega then stole Phillips' police car, and drove to the office of Colebrook District Court judge Vickie Bunnell.
 Bunnell reportedly carried a handgun in her purse out of fear of Drega, but may not have had it with her that day.
 Seeing Drega approaching the building with his rifle, she warned fellow staffers to evacuate as she ran for an exit.
 Drega shot Bunnell in the back from a range of about 30 ft, killing her.
 Dennis Joos, editor of the local Colebrook News and Sentinel, attempted to disarm Drega after Bunnell fell.
 During the struggle Drega shot and killed Joos.

 Drega returned to his property and set his house on fire.
 New Hampshire Fish & Game Warden Wayne Saunders observed Drega driving the state police car.
 Drega turned and crossed the state line to Bloomfield, Vermont, exited the police car and fired upon Saunders.
 Saunders was hit with several bullets through his vehicle in his arm and shoulder, including one that struck his badge, saving him from a likely fatal wound.
 Saunders retreated under the hail of fire by driving in reverse, and crashing into the Connecticut River.

 Drega set up his last stand on a dead end road on the Vermont side of the river.
 Police from numerous state, local and federal agencies descended upon Drega's position.
 Drega sprang his ambush, shooting NH state trooper Jeffrey Caulder in the lower abdomen, NH state trooper Robert Haase in the foot, and U.S. Border Patrol agent John Pfeifer in the chest.

 After the gunfire died down, agents moved a police vehicle to the scene in an attempt to evacuate Pfeifer before he bled to death.
 But once the vehicle approached, Drega began firing again, forcing the officers to take cover.
 Eventually, NH state trooper Charles West and Border Patrol agent Stephen Brooks advanced up a slope to Drega's position.
 As Drega stepped out from behind a tree to fire, Brooks opened up with his M14 rifle while West fired a slug from his Remington 870 shotgun, killing Drega and ending the gunfight.
 Agent Pfeifer recovered from his wounds and went on to continue his career in the Border Patrol for more than 20 years.